InfuseAI/primehub-site/docs/quickstart/login-portal-user.md

   >Please contact your system administrator for assistance to upgrade your license to run more models.

-To learn the current PrimeHub license information, please see [PrimeHub License](../guide_manual/admin-system#primehub-license).
+To learn the current PrimeHub license information, see [PrimeHub License](../guide_manual/admin-system#primehub-license).